 Of course it keeps coming back to the goal; if you aspire to recommend learning experiences based on data, then you will seriously need to look across each aspect of the diagnostic and consider how you can start a path forward.
 But if you just need to know more about what is happening with the learning you already provide, your end goal might be closer than you think.

-Take the diagnostic today to find out where your organisation sits
+Take the Learning Analytics diagnostic today to find out where your organisation sits

 The diagnostic is designed to be taken by internal L&D or HR team members, operating inside an organisation of some scale (>250 people) with an interest in Learning Analytics.
 It will take about 10 minutes to complete.
 We’ll ask questions about your tech, your people and your aspirations.
 The response isn’t instant; it takes us a couple of days to turn around the diagnostic with specific feedback for where you currently rank, what you might look to improve first and how Learning Pool can help you on your journey.
 Your response is personal to you and we won’t ever publish anyone’s individual diagnosis, nor reveal your company’s name.
 For further reading, why not down our recent CLO snapshot, or our Adding data and learning analytics to your organization whitepaper.